 Application for Optional Practical Training (OPT)

 Application for OPT must be submitted to your DSO/International Student Advisor for recommendation to USCIS.
-Please give your self about 60 to 90 days for approval from USCIS.
-You need to have your complete OPT application mailed and received by USCIS before your graduation date.
+Please give yourself about 60 to 90 days for approval from USCIS.
+If you are applying for post-completion OPT, you can apply to USCIS up to 90 days before graduation and need to have your complete OPT application mailed and received by USCIS within 60 days of completing your studies.
 If not, you will lose your OPT benefit.
 You can pick up an OPT checklist from your advisor.
 Please meet with your advisor to discuss your OPT plans and bring along the following documents:

 2. Letter from your academic advisor